vas3k/TaxHacker/README.md

 TaxHacker automatically converts foreign currencies and even knows the historical exchange rates on the invoice date.

-- Automatic detection of different currencies
+- Automatically detect currency in your documents
-- Real-time currency conversion to your base currency
+- Convert it to your base currency
 - Historical exchange rate lookup for past transactions
 - Support for over 170 world currencies and 14 popular cryptocurrencies (BTC, ETC, LTC, DOT, etc)!